 Christmas, if alone, can be a very hard time for many.
 Hindered by upbeat music that talks of mistletoe and meet-ups, Christmas films depicting families gathered around trees with happy endings, and a general atmosphere of it being, as Andy Williams declared, the most wonderful time of the year.
 And whilst all this is to be celebrated, loneliness walks hand in hand with it too for some.
-Recently released statistics by Age UK illustrate that half a million elderly people will expect to feel lonely in the UK this Christmas, and yet isolation is not just applicable to people of an older age.
-Last year, mental health charity Mind told of how one in 10 people aged between 25 and 34 admitted they didn’t have anyone to spend Christmas with.
-A tricky statistic to hear considering Christmas is a time typically spent with family and friends.
-And yet there are initiatives in place and various other ways to make Christmas alone a time to be celebrated, here are just a few:
+As we begin to approach the seasonal holidays, we’ve rounded up a few ways to help make Christmas alone a time to be celebrated:

-It’s probably what springs to mind when it comes to things to fill up time with at Christmas.
-Volunteering is a tremendous way to give back and keep yourself busy, whether it be a stint at Oxfam and one of their 750 shops around the UK, or Cancer Research, who have 550+ shops to choose from.
-Or maybe there’s a charity you have in mind which you’d love to give something back to in the form of time.
+Probably the first thing that springs to mind when you’re cobbling up ideas on how to fill your time at Christmas is volunteering.
+Whether you’re thinking of flying the nest, or staying close to home, volunteering is a great way to give back and keep yourself busy during this festive time.
+Do a stint at Oxfam and one of their 750 shops around the UK, or Cancer Research, who have 550+ shops to choose from.
 Or if charity shops in the UK are a bit too close to home, why not save up the pennies for next year and Christmas volunteer abroad.

 This might sound like you’re just hopping off to another house to be on your own but think of Cameron Diaz and/or Kate Winslet in The Holiday and look how it things fared for them!
 Anyway, if you fancy a bit of a change of scenery this Christmas then house sitting could be the ideal alternative.
 House Sitter’s UK allow you to look after someone else’s house over the festive period and it’s pretty simple to navigate.
 Simply have a browse and select a house that suits.
-All that’s left then is getting in touch with the owner – hopefully it happens as fact as the organisation on The Holiday, eh?!
-You become a house sitter here
+All that’s left then is getting in touch with the owner – hopefully it happens as fast as the organisation on The Holiday, eh?!

 Just because you’re spending Christmas time alone, it definitely doesn’t prohibit you from visiting all of the festive pop-ups across the city.
-From a beach club showing festive winter cinema classics, to cosy winter terraces, Hogwarts in the snow and gingerbread cities.
+From multi sensory light displays, to cosy winter terraces, Hogwarts in the snow and gingerbread cities.
 London is ablaze with things to do this festive period, and who says solo is no-go?!

-Just because you’re spending Christmas alone, it doesn’t mean you can’t indulge in a vast amount of food (and all the trimmings)!
-If you have friends who want to escape the raptures of their family and snoring aunts and uncles then why not lure them away to your abode with the promise of a festive feast.
+Just because you’re spending Christmas alone doesn’t mean you can be merry and indulge in a vast amount of food (and all of the trimmings)!
+We’ve scoured the supermarkets and picked out their very best Christmas treats for 2019, so if you have friends who want to escape the raptures of their family and snoring aunts and uncles then why not lure them away to your abode with the promise of a festive feast.
 Or, alternatively, pig out solo and don’t feel guilty as there’s no-one judging!
-In the meantime, there are a huge array of restos you can get down to this Christmas to feast at.
-Find them here on our 81 restaurants that opened this year list.

 Last, but by no means least, Christmas telly is a fail proof way to pass the days when it comes to Christmas.
-This year, there’s no shortage of hilarity and drama on the telly!
-From the much-anticipated Inbetweeners Tenth Birthday Party Special, to intrigue and Agatha Christie-esque adventures in the ABC Murders.
-And, as always, Netflix has you covered with its offerings of brand spanking new Christmas movies.
-Here’s our guide in full!
+This year, there’s no shortage of hilarity and drama on the telly or Netflix!
+From the return of our beloved Gavin & Stacey, to Jack Whitehall’s hilarious Christmas special, you’ll be able to knock back a few eggnogs, enjoy a mince pie and be merry watching these Christmas classics, old and new.